RSS Feed

 Note: This adventure took place in May 2001 – a few months before 9/11, and many years before Greece’s financial meltdown.
 The times, they are a-changing.

 When I was much younger, I read a series of Mary Stewart books…”Bull from the Sea”, “The King Must Die,” but the one that really fired my imagination was “My Brother Michael,” set in the 1950s.
 The descriptions of Greece… the sound of goatbells in the air, the whitewashed houses, blue Aegean Sea, and sunswept mountains and gorges…all made me long to travel there.
-And the time has come.
-Meeting a girlfriend, I am on my way to Crete by way of Athens by way of Paris.
+The time had come.
+Meeting a girlfriend, I was on my way to Crete by way of Athens by way of Paris.

 Traveling to Chania

-We land in Athens, and a slight Marx Bros. comedy ensues, wherein we find our seats from Athens to Chania arbitrarily cancelled.
-Lucky enough to rebook immediately, we decide we’d better confirm our flight back to Athens at the end of the trip, and are told to go to Olympic Air Sales.
-Unfortunately, Olympic Air Sales doesn’t want to confirm our return….the man behind the desk keeps telling us “too soon, too soon” before we are able to make him understand that we just want to ensure our names are in the computer.
+We landed in Athens, and a slight Marx Bros. comedy ensued, wherein we found our seats from Athens to Chania to be arbitrarily cancelled.
+Lucky enough to rebook immediately, we decided we’d better confirm our flight back to Athens at the end of the trip, and were told to go to Olympic Air Sales.
+Unfortunately, Olympic Air Sales didn’t want to confirm our return….the man behind the desk kept telling us “too soon, too soon” before we were able to make him understand that we just wanted to ensure our names were in the computer.

-With these slight problems, we think it might be well to reconfirm our return flight to Houston.
-Finding the Information counter, we are told that the counter is NOT Information (despite the sign).
-Can anyone behind the counter help us?
-No…because there is no-one working there – three people to the contrary.
-We find another Information counter, but no Continental or Air France counters are apparently anywhere in the airport.
-While all the above is going on, people keep jumping in line, butting in ahead of us to the irritation of one traveller – much loud shouting ensues!
+With these slight problems, we thought it might be well to reconfirm our return flight to Houston.
+Finding the Information counter, we were told that the counter was NOT Information (despite the sign).
+Could anyone behind the counter help us?
+No…because there was no-one working there – three people to the contrary.
+We found another Information counter, but no Continental or Air France counters were apparently anywhere in the airport.
+While all the above was going on, people kept jumping in line, butting in ahead of us to the irritation of one traveller – much loud shouting ensued!

 A street in Chania

 Finally, Chania!
-At the airport, we meet Joanne and Eileen, fellow travelers in our small band.
-We pile into taxis to Hotel Dorma – a charming four story hotel in downtown Chania (pronounced Hania, as if clearing one’s throat) on the coast of the Sea of Crete in the Aegean.
-Our room overlooks the sea, and is clean and light-filled.
+At the airport, we met up with Joanne and Eileen, fellow travelers in our small band.
+We piled into taxis to Hotel Dorma – a charming four story hotel in downtown Chania (pronounced Hania, as if clearing one’s throat) on the coast of the Sea of Crete in the Aegean.
+Our room overlooked the sea, and was clean and light-filled.
 Two twin beds, a chair, bedside tables with lamps, and a rush-seated stool and optional similar chair.
 Hardwood floors.
-The bathroom has a shower, no bath.
-Note: we are the only ones with a shower curtain (not that it matters, as we soak the room every time we turn on the shower.)
+The bathroom had a shower, no bath.
+Note: we are the only ones with a shower curtain (not that it matters, as we soaked the room every time we turned on the shower.)

-After a short rest, four of us from the group, Joanne, Eileen, Elisa and I, walk in the moonlight down a tiny, dark, deserted street to a restaurant on the beach.
-Passing an office on the road “below-ground”, we look into the lighted room where two men are sitting discussing business into the wee hours.
-Like something from a stage setting – this golden block of light is set against the darkness of the night.
+After a short rest, four of us from the group, Joanne, Eileen, Elisa and I, walked in the moonlight down a tiny, dark, deserted street to a restaurant on the beach.
+Passing an office on the road “below-ground”, we looked into the lighted room where two men were sitting discussing business into the wee hours.
+Like something from a stage setting – this golden block of light set against the darkness of the night.

-Our restaurant is built on a slight promontory overlooking crystal clear water.
-Tables are dotted about the sand.
-The moon is a great silver-gold globe in the sky, and boulders in the water are reflected white against the inky blue.
-Platters of food are carried to us from the kitchen.
-The moon is brilliant, the water laps the rocks jutting from the bay, and then there are…the cats.
+Our restaurant was built on a slight promontory overlooking crystal clear water.
+Tables dotted about the sand.
+The moon was a great silver-gold globe in the sky, and boulders in the water were reflected white against the inky blue.
+Platters of food were carried to us from the kitchen.
+The moonshine was brilliant, the water lapped the rocks jutting from the bay, and then there were…the cats.
 Many cats.
 I put most of my food down for them.
-As we leave around 11 PM, however, Eileen points out that the restaurant has put a bowl of fish parts and a big bowl of water down for the cats and possibly a stray dog I notice on the way in.
+As we left around 11 PM, however, Eileen pointed out that the restaurant had put a bowl of fish parts and a big bowl of water down for the cats and possibly a stray dog I noticed on the way in.
 Relief.

-While we are finishing our dinner, more and more people arrive -11 PM is dinnertime for most people on Crete…
+While we were finishing our dinner, more and more people arrived, as 11 PM is dinnertime for most people on Crete…

 Chania

-Arise around 8:30.
-Elise wears a night mask – knows nothing!
-Once we both come to, we walk to the third floor of our hotel for breakfast – wonderful!
+Awoke around 8:30.
+Elisa wore a night mask – knew nothing!
+Once we both come to, we walked to the third floor of our hotel for breakfast – wonderful!
 Brown fresh crusty bread, butter and soft cheese, heavy marmalade, cornflakes and yoghurt, wonderful coffee with hot milk, and and fresh orange juice – sweeter and more taste-intensive than any other I’ve tasted.
+Omigosh – I’m hungry just reading this!

 An exquisite pastiche

-Elisa and I take half an hour’s stroll along Chania’s sea front.
+Elisa and I strolled for half an hour along Chania’s sea front.
 What wonderful views from the charming outdoor cafes dotting the water’s edge.
 You could sit and watch the sea all day and all night.
-The water is crystal, clear as a bell…beauty everywhere we look.
+The water was crystal, clear as a bell…beauty everywhere we looked.

 Back to the Dorma just before noon.
-We meet Yannis, our guide who lives on Crete (also known as Kriti to the islanders) and who is a dentist in “real life.”
-Off we go with Eileen, Joanne and Yannis back along the front.
-As we wander all over town (never far from the water), we view Venetian walls and castles, an abandoned Muslim mosque now a museum, the Chania lighthouse, Turkish castles…finally stopping for lunch in a small outdoor cafe, where we eat Greek salads, and more of that wonderful brown bread.
+We met Yannis, our guide who lives on Crete (also known as Kriti to the islanders) and who was a dentist in “real life.”
+Off we went with Eileen, Joanne and Yannis back along the front.
+As we wandered all over town (never far from the water), we viewed Venetian walls and castles, an abandoned Muslim mosque now a museum, the Chania lighthouse, Turkish castles…finally stopping for lunch in a small outdoor cafe, where we ate Greek salads, and more of that wonderful brown bread.
 For the first time I had frappe meh gala (iced coffee fluffed with milk…manna!)

 Bougainvillea blossoms Chania

-After the break, we’re off again – checking out old ruins, wandering down tiny alleyways filled with flowers – the bougainvillea is incredible – walls drip with blossoms of crimson and mauve.
-Red and lilac geraniums, red and yellow poppies, masses of white daisies – all are out in abundance in terra cotta pots, old tin cans, or just scattered in the grass or over walls.
+After the break, we started off again – checking out old ruins, wandering down tiny alleyways filled with flowers – the bougainvillea is incredible – walls dripped with blossoms of crimson and mauve.
+Red and lilac geraniums, red and yellow poppies, masses of white daisies – all were out in abundance, planted in terra cotta pots, old tin cans, or just scattered in the grass or over walls.

-Before we shop, we stop for a drink at a rooftop cafe.
-Along with the drinks, I order baklava which is wonderful – huge!
-We sit and talk for an hour or two – never hassled by waiters.
-From our vantage point on the rooftop, we look over the waterfront to the sea -the sun is shining and it feels like heaven.
-Finally, reluctantly, we flag down our waitress (very laissez faire about getting us the check) – then walk to the shops in Old Town.
+Before we shopped, we stopped for a drink at a rooftop cafe.
+Along with the drinks, I ordered baklava which was wonderful – huge!
+We sat and talked for an hour or two – never hassled by waiters.
+From our vantage point on the rooftop, we looked over the waterfront to the sea -the sun was shining and it felt like very heaven.
+Finally, reluctantly, we flagged down our waitress (very laissez faire about getting us the check) – then walked to the shops in Old Town.

 Chania’s Old Town is charming and quaint.
-Narrow cobbled streets are filled with tiny shops holding all sorts of wonderful pottery, jewelry and the ubiquitous postcards.
-I buy some marvelous Greek calendars – pictures so vivid they jump off the page.
-I also buy a beautifully-shaped vase in the wonderful blue that is Greece.
-Elisa and Joanne buy worry beads (no need for those here).
+Narrow cobbled streets were filled with tiny shops holding all sorts of wonderful pottery, jewelry and the ubiquitous postcards.
+I bought some marvelous Greek calendars – pictures so vivid they jumped off the page.
+I also bought a beautifully-shaped vase in the wonderful blue that is Greece.
+Elisa and Joanne bought worry beads (no need for those here).

-Atter which, we wander back along the waterfront to the hotel, arriving around 6:30.
-Dinner is at 8, early for Yannis, and anyone else who lives on Kriti.
+Atter which, we wandered back along the waterfront to the hotel, arriving around 6:30.
+Dinner was at 8, early for Yannis, and anyone else who lives on Kriti.
 A more perfect day couldn’t be imagined.

 Dinner in Chania